 Autoimmune diseases are all related to inflammation levels in the body.
 Glutathione is able to reduce oxidative stress, which in turn reduces inflammation.
 This may help the body normalize the immune response and lead to an improvement in symptoms (9).

 Foods High In Glutathione

-There are no specific foods that are high in glutathione since the body can make it on its own.
-But, there are many foods that help boost glutathione production.
-These fall into a few specific categories, here are a few of foods that help boost glutathione:
+There are no specific foods high in glutathione since the body makes it on its own, but some boost glutathione production.
+Foods that help boost glutathione:

-- Cruciferous vegetables: broccoli, cauliflower, cabbage, kale, Brussel’s sprouts, etc.
+- Cruciferous vegetables: broccoli, cauliflower, cabbage, kale, Brussels sprouts

 - Animal protein: chicken, fish, meat

 Methylation nutrients include vitamin B6, B9, B12, and biotin.
 These foods also provide raw materials for your body to make more glutathione.
 Foods high in these nutrients include: